wazeerc/md-templates/CONTRIBUTING.md

 # Contributing

-Thank you for showing an interest in this project! 🚀
+Thank you for showing an interest in this project! 🙌

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make by creating an Issue, via email, or any other method with the owners of this repository before making a change.

 Please note that we have a Code of Conduct, follow it in all your interactions with the project.

-We expect Contributors to be pro-active and reply to conversations in the PR thread.
+We expect contributors to be pro-active and reply to conversations in the PR thread.
 Failure do to so might result in PRs being closed.

 ## Submitting an issue